Last updated: March 30, 2023

-Why does the CN bridge on Quinpool Road need to close entirely?
+- Why does the CN bridge on Jubilee Road need to close entirely?

-A full closure of the CN bridge on Quinpool Road is necessary to complete rehabilitation, repairs, and safety improvements to the aging infrastructure.
-The bridge cannot be open to traffic as the structure would not be able to support any mode of transportation while extensive work is being completed.
+A full closure of the CN bridge is necessary to complete rehabilitation, repairs, and safety improvements to the aging infrastructure.
+The bridge cannot be open to traffic as the geometry of the structure does not lend itself to maintaining any traffic access while extensive work is being completed.

-We have communicated project details with first responders to ensure proper planning and coordination.
-Proper planning will allow emergency crews to access the same areas surrounding the bridge, they just won’t be able to cross the actual bridge while it’s under construction.
+We have communicated the project details with first responders to ensure proper planning and coordination.
+Proper planning will allow emergency crews to access the same areas surrounding the bridge, as they will be directed to use the detour route.

 Halifax Regional Fire & Emergency uses a Computer Aided Dispatch (CAD) system that regularly adapts to road closures, so there is no anticipated delay in service delivery.

-The exact hours of construction are still to be determined.
-However, the contractor is required to follow the municipality’s noise bylaw.
-This means any construction that takes place will be within the hours of 7 a.m. to 9:30 p.m.
-Monday to Friday, 8 a.m. to 7 p.m.
-Saturday, and 9 a.m. to 7 p.m. on Sunday and on holidays.
+The exact hours of construction will vary, however, the contractor is required to follow the municipality’s noise by-law.
+This means that all construction will take place within the hours of 7 a.m. to 9:30 p.m., Mondays to Fridays, within the hours of 8 a.m. to 7 p.m.
+Saturdays, and 9 a.m. to 7 p.m. on Sundays and holidays.

-Regular project updates will be posted to this web page, once work commences.
+Regular project updates will be posted to this web page.
 Information regarding the impact on traffic, including detour routes, will be posted here.
 Also, you can follow @hfxgov on Twitter for ongoing updates.

 - Is a new, separate utility bridge to carry the water or sewer mains over the railway planned as part of this project?

 The water and sewer mains are being replaced as part of this work.
 A temporary sewer bypass is needed during construction which will be supported on a separate utility bridge.
 This bridge will be removed once the new sewer main is installed within the roadway.